wodby/docker4drupal/docs/containers/php.md

 PHP is used with Nginx via PHP-FPM.
-Currently PHP version 5.6 and 7 are provided.
 Check out [the instructions (step 5)](#instructions) to learn how to switch the version.

 ## Drush